 Submit old data to DB

 Reviewing old data is a functionality of QualiMon that allows the user to assess the quality of previous injections.
 This functionality can also be used to determine soft and hard limits (described in section “Determination of soft and hard limits”).
-To submit old data to QualiMon, injections from an experiment need to be submitted in a batch: Press the “batch job” button on the left side menu, then specify folders for mzML files and the config file and click the submit job button.
+To submit old data to QualiMon, injections from an experiment need to be submitted in a batch: Press the ’Batch job’ button on the left side menu, then specify folders for mzML files and the config file and click the submit job button.
 This procedure can several hours, depending on how many samples are being checked and the processing power of the computer.
-Once this batch job is done, information about these injections will be submitted to the database file and plots can be reviewed through the “Review old data”-tab in the menu.
+Once this batch job is done, information about these injections will be submitted to the database file and plots can be reviewed through the ‘Review old data’-tab in the menu.

-Interacting with DB file
+Interacting with the DB file

-However, direct DB interactions are not yet incorporated into QualiMon, but there are ways of interacting with your DB files through third party software.
+Situations might arise where the user would like to interact with the DB, e.g. to update / change the LaMas saved for a specific chromPol mode or to remove a large chunk of bad samples which might have a negative effect on the evaluation of new injections.However, direct DB interactions are not yet incorporated into QualiMon, but there are ways of interacting with your DB files through third party software.
 DBeaver is an excellent tool which allows you to review and alter the content of an SQLite DB file.
 To interact with a file in DBeaver, click the “New database connection”-button (power plug) in the upper left corner.
 Choose “SQLite” and browse to the file you want to connect to.
 Once connected, the DB file will appear in the leftmost panel and can be expanded to view and alter the data within.
 Below are some examples of interactions a user might be interested in:

 Removing / adding LaMas to your DB-file without running the LaMa optimization in QualiMon

 Open “Tables” and find the table called “landmarks”.
-In here you can add / remove any number of LaMas as long as you adhere to the format found in there.
+In here you can add / remove any number of LaMas as long as you adhere to the naming and data formats used.

-Removing all data pertaining to an injection which caused an error
+Removing all data pertaining to an injection which caused an unforeseen error

 First off determine the injection ID (injID) of the faulty injection.
 This is crucial information to locate the faulty / half-finished submitted data.
 The data to remove to assure that QualiMon starts functioning again are: